-The Swedish Jazz consists of saxophonist Anders Lundegård, native Swede and guitarist and singer Al Baumann, married to a Swede, and Daniel Brown from Nashville, TN.
+The Swedish Jazz consists of saxophonist Anders Lundegård, native Swede, guitarist Steve Herberman of Silver Spring, MD, and Daniel Brown from Nashville, TN.
 They all reside in the Washington DC area.
 Together they play a unique blend of jazz standards, popular songs and folk music.

 Anders Lundegård was born and bred in Växjö, Sweden.
 This mid-sized town, surrounded by deep pine forests in the middle south of Sweden, is otherwise mostly noted for producing world-class tennis champions, such as Jonas Björkman and Mats Wilander.
 Educated at the Royal Academy of Music in Stockholm and at Northwestern University as a Fulbright Scholar, Anders now resides in Washington, DC, where he has made a career as a Private Wealth Advisor